 Leave the dangerous stuff to professionals

-Certain things are best left to professionals, electrical jobs for example.
+Leave skilled or dangerous jobs to the professionals, electrical jobs for example.
 It maybe cheaper to to follow a YouTube tutorial to do the work, but one wrong move could cost you your life.
-Not to mention, just because you haven’t got hurt completing the job, it could still cause injury years later, or under the wrong circumstances.
+You may have completed the job without injury, but that doesn’t mean it can’t cause injury years later on.

 It maybe tempting to go for cheaper materials or tools when completing your own DIY project.
 Not only can his result in less aesthetically pleasing results, but if could effect the stability of a structure if you use a weaker product or shorter nails.